Redundancy, HFT, and Voting in Safety Systems

 3oo3 3 0 0

 My preference is to use HFT instead of trying to count redundancy.
-It expresses better what we want to know in the first place.
-I hope this demystified the terms redundancy, HFT, and voting for you.
+It expresses better what we want to know in the first place: how many failures can the system tolerate and still perform its safety function.

 We use cookies